ava-labs/avalanche-docs/docs/apis/avalanchego/avalanchego-release-notes.md

 - Refactored node startup and shutdown to avoid ungraceful shutdowns in the event that the node is started and then immediately stopped.
 - Fixed P-chain mempool to correctly track the number of allocated bytes.
-- Upgraded the C-chain to run geth 1.10.9.
+- Upgraded the C-chain to run Geth 1.10.9.
-- Supported abigen for the C-chain.
+- Supported Abigen for the C-chain.
 - Added support for pre-image support on the C-chain.
 - Added support for the fee history endpoint on the C-chain.
 - Refactored ID aliasing to better support GRPC tests.